WINTER 2024 COURSE REGISTRATION

 The WRIT assessment evaluates your current writing skills to place you in the appropriate course.

-Until your WRIT Assessment is processed, you will only be able to register in WRIT-1030 .
+Until your WRIT Assessment is processed, you will only be able to register in WRIT-1030 or WRIT-1034 .
 Please register in this course, and we will email and update your registration as your assessment is processed.
-If you are looking to write your assessment after it is closed, please reach out to Chris Monteith email@example.com.
+If you are looking to write your assessment after it is closed, please reach out to Chris Monteith firstname.lastname@example.org.

 Only students taking MATH in General Arts & Science are required to take the MATH Placement Assessment.
 The evaluation of these assessment results allows us to assess your current math skills and place you in the appropriate course.